How to build a Remote Controlled Power Wheels Vehicle, using a Linear Actuator for remote steering

 Power wheels ride on cars and trucks are dream toys for many children (and their parents too).
 For the creative parent who likes a challenge they also provide many opportunities for modification.
-In fact, there is a whole web forum devoted to
+In fact, there is a whole web forum devoted to doing just this.

 Modified Power Wheels!
 People are adding lights, custom paint jobs, more power, and even remote control.
 One of the more challenging modifications is creating a remote controlled power wheels vehicle.
 Some people want to do this because their children are too small and can't drive it yet and others want to create a one of a kind vehicle for a special needs child.
-According to most of the people posting on the Modified Power Wheels Forum, the preferred way to create remote controlled steering is with a feedback linear actuator and an LAC.
-Servo gearboxes may be cheaper but the pots get dirty quite easily and the gears in the servo can break very easily from bumps and jolts.
-An actuator is basically sealed and can handle puddles and light rain without any performance issues.
-And the installation is quite easy.
-You basically need to mount one end to the frame and one to the tie rod between the wheels.
+According to most of the people posting on the Modified Power Wheels Forum, the preferred way to create remote controlled steering is with a feedback linear actuator and an LAC or Arduino.

+A Linear actuator is an ideal solutuon for this, bacause they are sealed and can handle puddles and light rain without any performance issues.
+The installation is quite easy, you basically need to mount one end to the frame and one to the tie rod between the wheels.
 The actuator will push and pull the steering bar which will move the direction of the wheels.
-Then you need to wire the actuator to the LAC board.
+Then you need to wire the actuator to the LAC board or arduino board.
 Here are some examples of how people do it: